brainstormsecurity/bigspring-hugo/exampleSite/content/english/terms-conditions/_index.md

 Country refers to: United Kingdom

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Brainstorm Security Ltd, Kemp Hse, 152-160 City Road, London, EC1V 2NX. .
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Brainstorm Security Ltd, 124 City Road, London, EC1V 2NX. .

 Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.